connexcs/docs/getting-started.md

 ## Customer Setup

-Below are the instructions for basic customer setup, for detailed instruction on customer setup click on [Customer Setup]
+Below are the instructions for basic customer setup, for detailed instruction on customer setup click on [Customer Management]

 1. Click on Management > Customers.